 How to Involve Your Child in Mealtimes

-Life is fast and full.
-With the mix of work, activities and family time, it’s hard to find a minute.
-Preparing dinner is something that we do every night, so why not make it a family task and turn mealtime into quality together time.
+Life is fast and full!
+With the juggle of work, activities and family time, it’s hard to find a minute.
+Preparing dinner is something that we do every night, so why not make it a family task and turn mealtime into quality ‘together time’.
 Cooking can be collaborative; connecting and chatting over food preparation.
 At the same time, learning about making healthy food is a great way to discover first-hand all about healthy eating habits.
 Here are six ways to involve your child in mealtimes.

 There are many options beyond just the mixing of ingredients that can get little minds into gear.
-You can engage in some maths thinking by counting and measuring amounts and watching how substances shift when blended can open up whole new areas of learning.
-Using recipe books that are specially scribed for children can demystify the cooking process with easy-to-understand instructions.
+You can engage together in some simple numeracy by counting and measuring amounts.
+Watching how substances shift when blended can also open up whole new areas of learning.
+Using recipe books that are intended for children can demystify the cooking process with easy-to-understand instructions.

 There’s not a parent out there who isn’t familiar with fussy toddlers, the food-time struggle and the food fights that can ensue.
 If you set a precedent that everyone eats the same thing, you can encourage children to try new flavours.
 The good news is that extreme fussiness is usually just a phase and if you stay consistent in your food strategy, this phase will be more manageable.